miklevin/MikeLev.in/fasthtml.md

 rather not do Web development at all than to be on the tech hamster wheel chasing shiny new toys.

 I've chosen my giants, and they are predominantly Linus and Guido.
-But But a couple of guys named Carson and Jeremy have lured me back into the web fold.
+But a couple of guys named Carson and Jeremy have lured me back into the web fold.
 At least instead of using tools called QT and TK for building local-app UIs.

 It'll be a long, slow build with FastAPI eclipsing FastHTML until one day it doesn't, by virtue of FastHTML piggybacking on a sort of ticking timebomb of